-Imagine creating fully optimized composite materials with the press of a button.
-Magnetic 3D printing does just that.
+Imagine creating fully-optimized composite materials with the press of a button.
+Magnetic 3D printing, or Fluxprint, does just that.
 No complex fabrication, no sub-par materials.
 Just custom composites within hours.

-Magnetic 3D printing is an additive manufacturing process that creates precisely-tailored composites such as carbon fiber.
+Fluxprint is an additive manufacturing process that creates precisely-tailored composites such as carbon fiber.
 This method combines the benefits of 3D printing and composites.
+Composites are among the most advanced materials available.
 3D printing is an incredibly fast, hands-off fabrication process that can form nearly any geometry.
-Composites are the most advanced materials available, with higher mechanical properties than metals and plastics.
-Magnetic 3D printing goes a step further by precisely tailoring composites voxel by voxel to create the ideal material for a project.
+Fluxprint goes a step further by precisely tailoring composites voxel-by-voxel to create the ideal material for a project.

-Magnetic 3D printing is a revolutionary fabrication method in the automotive industry, aerospace, and product design.
+Fluxprint is a revolutionary fabrication method in the automotive industry, aerospace, and product design.
 In auto design, cars are stronger, lighter, and safer with guided stress cracking, all while saving time and money in fabrication.
 The same goes for aerospace, where it’s essential to optimize material properties for a safe, lightweight aircraft.
-Magnetic 3D printing also brings the benefits of composites to injection molding; composites make superior injection mold tools compared to steel, aluminum, and 3D printed plastics.
-Anywhere composites are found, magnetic 3D printing brings hands-off fabrication and optimized material properties.
+Fluxprint also brings the benefits of composites to injection molding; composite injection mold tools can be made in days instead of months, and produce hundreds of accurate prototypes molded with end-use plastics.
+Across a range of industries, Fluxprint is replacing parts that were previously machined, cast, or molded with hands-off digital fabrication and optimized material properties.

-Fluxprint is the magnetic 3D printing process that fuels Digital Composite Manufacturing.
-With DCM, you can have fully optimized composites in hand within hours.
-This manufacturing method brings all the benefits of 3D printing to fabricating composites—low cost, high speed, limitless geometries, and no machining required.
+Fluxprint is the Fluxprint process that fuels Digital Composite Manufacturing.
+With DCM, you can have fully-optimized composites in hand within hours.
+This manufacturing method opens up the benefits of 3D printing to high-performance parts.
+This means low cost, high speed, limitless geometries, and no machining required.
 DCM opens up new possibilities in materials, making fabrication faster and products better.